M1S0-0/Smart_Contract_Audits/README.md

 ---
 ## 🧠 About Me

-I am a security researcher specializing in **Solidity smart contract audits** with a focus on DeFi, lending/borrowing, staking, bridges, and protocol-level security.
-My workflow blends an **attacker’s mindset** with disciplined audit practices to deliver **impactful, fixable findings** before they are exploited.
+I specialize in Solidity smart contract audits across DeFi, lending/borrowing, staking, bridges, and tokenomics.
+My process blends an attacker’s mindset with disciplined audits to deliver actionable findings that protect protocols before they are exploited.

 I am currently open for **freelance collaborations** and **contract-based engagements**.
 📩 For inquiries, please reach out via the contact links.